Building Utopia

 We live in a world where many newborn children are born in debt, because they are born in a country that has an enormous amount of debt and the country has no plans to pay off its debt anytime soon.
 We have inflation, and that is a major hurdle for most people in planning their retirement; or having one.
 We have a large percentage of people who have no employment.
 We have asset price bubbles and crashes and every time this occurs, those who are in charge of our policies and its administration are scrambling to contain its ill-effects; so far they have not managed to figure out a policy to satisfactorily address these issues.
 The rich get richer and the poor get poorer, and there is nothing in our current policies to handle this situation.

 We are not only dealing with problems that are caused by incompetence, mistakes, and carelessness, but we are also dealing with problems caused by malice and selfishness.
 We still have thieves.
 We have scams and pyramid schemes.
+There is corruption and bribery.
 We have people selling extremely harmful drugs to teenagers.
 We have terrorism.

 Every year, someone is awarded a prize for his or her contributions to the peace on earth, and yet we still have conventional wars, trade wars and cold wars.